 Our Goal

 This EMERGENCY FAMILY SHELTER is in our own backyard!
-Our goal is to provide a little happiness into the hearts of children transitioning into the shelter.
+Our goal was to provide a little happiness into the hearts of children transitioning into the shelter.

-Simple.
-Sponsor a part or piece of the kits.
-Make a difference!
+It was simple.
+Friends and donors sponsored a part or piece of the kits and made a difference!

 Parts and Pieces